-Electroconvulsive therapy, also known as ECT, may be a viable option for consenting adult patients with severe depression who are not responding to anti-depressant medications.
+Electroconvulsive therapy, also known as ECT or electroshock therapy, may be a viable treatment program for consenting adult patients with severe depression who are not responding to anti-depressant medications.
 It is also sometimes used for patients diagnosed with psychosis, catatonia, or manic symptoms.

-For full therapeutic benefit, several sessions of ECT, typically three per week, are required.
+Einstein’s electroconvulsive therapy program for patients in the Philadelphia area require several sessions (typically thee per week) to realize the full therapeutic benefit of treatment.
 Usually, a course of six to 12 treatments is required over two to four weeks.

-Treatment most often begins with a hospital stay and continues after discharge until the recommended course is complete.
-Ongoing outpatient ECT treatment - once every one to two months - will prevent relapse.
+Our electroconvulsive therapy treatments most often begins with a hospital stay and continues after discharge until the recommended course is complete.
+Ongoing outpatient ECT treatment programs - once every one to two months - will prevent relapse.

-In the past, ECT had more severe side effects that caused many patients to reject it as a treatment option.
+In the past, electroshock therapy had more severe side effects that caused many patients to reject it as a treatment option.
 In recent years, there have been many improvements in ECT.
 Temporary side effects of today’s ECT may include:

 Memory and learning difficulties typically return to normal in several weeks.
 Our doctors use the latest unilateral stimulation techniques, which treat one side of the brain, to reduce memory loss

 Locations for Electroconvulsive Therapy

 Our Philadelphia location offers ECT treatment through our Mental Health Department.
 Call our medical center at the number listed below, or request an appointment to begin the process of receiving the care you need.